2021 Louisiana Ragin' Cajuns football team

 The 2021 Louisiana Ragin' Cajuns football team represented the University of Louisiana at Lafayette in the 2021 NCAA Division I FBS football season.
 The Ragin' Cajuns played their home games at Cajun Field in Lafayette, Louisiana, and compete in the West Division of the Sun Belt Conference.
 They were led by fourth-year head coach Billy Napier.
 The Cajuns began the season with an away matchup against Big 12's Texas and concluded their regular season at conference and in-state rival Louisiana–Monroe.

 Napier was named the head coach of the Florida Gators on November 28.
 He announced that he would coach in the Sun Belt Championship Game on December 4 before departing.
 Napier led the Ragin’ Cajuns to their first outright Sun Belt championship win, defeating the Appalachian State Mountaineers, and left the Ragin’ Cajuns on a victorious note.
 On December 5, the same date as Napier's departure, Louisiana announced that then-offensive coordinator Michael Desormeaux would be promoted to head coach for the team's bowl game and the 2022 season.
 In his first game, Desormeaux defeated Marshall in the 2021 New Orleans Bowl.

-Previous season

-The Ragin' Cajuns finished the 2020 season 10–1, 7–1 in Sun Belt play to finish in first place in the West Division for the third consecutive year in the Sun Belt Conference and Conference co-champions in arguably the best finish in the history of the program.
-The win over Iowa State marked the first victory against a ranked team on the road in team history, the second victory ever against a ranked team, and the highest ranked team ever defeated.
-The following week, the Cajuns were nationally ranked for the first time since the 1940s, reaching 19th in the AP Poll.
-During their Week 2 overtime victory against Georgia State, the Cajuns secured their first victory in overtime since the 2005 conference matchup against the Troy Trojans.
-During Week 14, Louisiana was ranked for the first time ever in the College Football Playoff rankings, at No. 25.
-This was also the first time the Cajuns had been ranked in the three major college football rankings (No. in the 20 AP Poll, No. 21 in the Coaches Poll, and No. 25 in the CFP rankings).
-During Week 14, the Cajuns defeated Appalachian State for the first time in school history, bringing their all-time record against the Mountaineers to 1–8.

-The Cajuns ended their season by defeating the UTSA Roadrunners in the 2020 First Responder Bowl.
-Senior RB Elijah Mitchell earned the bowl game MVP.
-This also marked the first time a Sun Belt team took part in that bowl game.

-Shortly before the season began, Offensive Line Assistant Coach D. J. Looney, 31, died of a heart attack while at practice on August 1, 2020.
-He was honored at the Week 9 matchup against UAB in his hometown of Birmingham, Alabama, where players all wore Looney's name on their jerseys.